 Expertise & Learner’s Mindset

 Curiosity is a welcome state for those who can adopt and maintain a “learner’s mindset.”
-If we hear a contrary perspective, such a mindset turns, “WHAT are you THINKING?” (i.e. You are soooo wrong!), into the more helpful, “What ARE you thinking?” (i.e. I would like to better understand).
+If we hear a contrary perspective, such a mindset turns, “WHAT are you THINKING?” (i.e. You are soooo wrong!), into the more helpful, “What ARE you thinking?” (i.e. I would like to better understand your reasoning).
 When an unexpected group decision arises, rather than accepting the bewilderment, we should ask (ourselves or others) “What DID just happen?”

 Expert guidance on where to focus our attention is incredibly helpful.
 A blank invitation to “watch and learn” can be problematic because observations can reinforce dubious connections.
 If our new Board members are engaging in “watch and learn” orientations, the take-aways may be unhelpful or simply wrong (e.g. “OK.
 I guess that particular by-law just doesn’t apply sometimes.”).